IMAGINE-Consortium/imagine/doc/source/components.rst

 :py:class:`imagine.GeneralField <imagine.fields.field.GeneralField>`
 that overrides the method :py:meth:`compute_field(seed) <imagine.fields.field.GeneralField.compute_field>`,
-using it to computate the field on each spatial point.
+using it to compute the field on each spatial point.
 For this, the coordinate grid on which the field should be evaluated can be accessed from
 :py:data:`self.grid <imagine.fields.field.GeneralField.grid>`